Teanna Von Kazmaier is from our own breeding between Titus and Texas Tea.

 Her name is pronounced <TEE-in-ah> She is my 10th GSD in my lifetime, now resay her name. <smiles> The first part of her name is the spelling from her mother's name.
 All 10 of the GSD I have owned have had names starting with T. (not why she was named that, it just worked out that way)

 Born August 11, 2017.
 Teanna Von Kazmaier will grow to learn to Backpack, be a Bicycle Buddy and much more.
 If you click on Teanna's name, it will take you to the Pedigree Database Website where you can follow her pedigree back to the 1800's where and when the German Shepherd Dog Breed began.
 You will also see photos of her Relatives as well as see the Titles they hold/held and Working Jobs, such as Czechoslovakian Border Guards and MI Police Dept.

-She is brave and fearless and housebroke so fast!
-I could have sold this puppy SEVERAL times, especially as she was growing and out and about with us.
+I could have sold this puppy SEVERAL times, especially as she was growing, as people saw her, out and about with us.
 She is just so nice....I wanted to keep her and the pedigree she represents.

 You can see in her "growth photos" just what GSD Puppy Ears can do.
 How cute IS THAT!?
 GSD ears go up and down and over and up and can even curl backwards, but should always be UP and ERECT and strong, not to go back down, by the time the pup is 18 weeks old.

 Training began with Teanna, as it does with all of the puppies we breed here, at 6 weeks old.
 At this point I was not planning to keep her.

 With her Sire leaving our Kennel (he is on loan, NOT for breeding purposes), I wanted not only to keep this nice girl, but keep my lines....you just never know.